Know to Go – Theatre at a Distance

 Stay Tuned!
 The next shows from our Stream Team will be available soon!

-All proceeds from archived streaming content are split between the Know and the artists involved, so that our small but mighty staff and our large and mighty artistic community can all weather the storm together.
+All proceeds from an archived streaming content with a ticket price are split between the Know and the artists involved, so that our small but mighty staff and our large and mighty artistic community can all weather the storm together.